The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers fellowships for training courses in the Netherlands.

 Prepare a Government Statement (if applicable)

 For certain countries, applicants must provide a government statement that meets the requirements stipulated.
-Check the Overview Government statements to determine if you need a Government statement.
-If relevant, this document must be uploaded in PDF (not exceeding 2MB).
+Check the Overview Government statements to determine if you need a government statement.
+If relevant, this document must be uploaded as a PDF (not exceeding 2MB).

-Step 4: Apply for admission with The Hague Academy
+Step 4: Apply for Admission to The Hague Academy

-- It will be possible to save your application in the interim, and continue at a later stage.
-You will receive a login code to access your application when you return.
+- It is possible to save your application and return to continue at a later time.
+In that case, you will receive a login code to access your application when you return.

 - Before submitting your application you will be able to do a final check.
-Once you have submitted your application it will no longer be possible to make any adjustments.
+However, once you have submitted your application, it will no longer be possible to make any adjustments.